bottos-project/Documentation/resource_en/Development_and_deployment_of_Smart_Contract(C++_Version).md

 After the contract is deployed, let's take a look at how to invoke the contract.

-BCLI also provides a way to invoke contracts, such as the Start method we want to invoke the contract above: (assuming that the Callaccount account has been created and the wallet has been unlocked)
+BCLI also provides a way to invoke contracts (The invoked contract's name format should be "contract name@deployed account"), such as the Start method we want to invoke the contract above: (assuming that the Callaccount account has been created and the wallet has been unlocked)

 ```
-./bcli transaction push --sender callaccount --method start --contract testdbsaveread --param "valueA:1, valueB:2"
+./bcli transaction push --sender callaccount --method start --contract dbcontract@testdbsaveread --param "valueA:1, valueB:2"
 ```
-Above is a invoking initiated with callaccount, invoking the start method of the contract under Testdbsaveread account, the parameters Valuea and Valueb are 1 and 2, respectively, and the parameter format is derived from the definition of ABI, such as the following, The parameters that define the Start method are the TESTSTRUCT structure, and the two variable names inside are Valuea and VALUEB, respectively:
+Above is a invoking initiated with callaccount, invoking the start method of the contract of "dbcontract" under the Testdbsaveread account, the parameters Valuea and Valueb are 1 and 2, respectively, and the parameter format is derived from the definition of ABI, such as the following, The parameters that define the Start method are the TESTSTRUCT structure, and the two variable names inside are Valuea and VALUEB, respectively:

 ```
 {